Ductless Mini-Split Heat Pump FAQ

 How long will a ductless heat pump system last?

-With proper maintenance, a ductless heat pump can perform well for over 20 years.
+With proper maintenance, such as that provided by one of our Ductless Care Plans, a ductless heat pump can perform well for over 20 years.
 Many systems installed in the 1980’s are still functioning well today (> 30 years).

 What kind of maintenance does a ductless heat pump require?